Tables

 To add this data to the formula, enter the required key or select it from the menu which opens after clicking on the three-dot icon.

-If the custom field value is indicated in numbers (without the unit of measurement), you can use it in the formula together with other components.
-With another type of custom field values, a dash is displayed in the custom column in the report.
+• If a custom field has a numeric value (without the unit of measurement), you can use it in the formula either separately or together with other components.
+If it has a text value, you can use it only separately, or else a dash is displayed in the custom column.

 • addition (+);